 Generally speaking, the Australian soils approximate very much in their character to those of the eastern part of Prussia, where the agricultural school of Möchlin, directed by the revered Thaer, has introduced a seven years' rotation, which, in its application, has proved of the greatest benefit to the country.
-In Australia, however, with the assistance of irrigation and manures, the rotation may be limited to five years, according to the following plan:-
+In Australia, however, with the assistance of irrigation and manures, the rotation may be limited to five years, according to the following plan: -

 First Year.
 Second Year.
 Third Year.
 Fourth Year.
 Fifth Year.
 Manure.
 Turnips fed off.
 Wheat and Clover.
-Lucerne (Alfalfa) Feverolle; the first crop taken Oats.
-Wheat and Clover.
-Manure.
-Potatoes.
-C.S.Ver. off, the second ploughed in.
+Lucerne (Alfalfa) Feverolle; the Oats.
+Wheat and Manure.
+Potatoes. first crop taken off, the second ploughed in.
 Turnips fed off.
+Clover.